jbrechtel/blog/_posts/2013-02-23-sbt-is-not-usable.markdown

 * Scopes
 * Projects

-The [docs](http://www.scala-sbt.org) are pretty good for learning about these topics if you seek these topics out directly.
-Make sure you avoid the tempting quick examples in the docs though, they are the path to madness if you use them too early.
+The [docs](http://www.scala-sbt.org) are pretty good for learning about these topics when sought out directly.
+Be sure to avoid the tempting quick examples in the docs though, they are the path to madness if used too early.

 Don't try to 'use' SBT.
 Learn SBT first.

 ### Conclusion

 I hope this post doesn't come across as <i>SBT sucks and Rake is awesome</i> because that isn't what I intend.
-What I'd like to drive home is that SBT is fundamentally different from other build tools thus you should approach understanding it in a fundamentally different way.
+What I'd like to drive home is that SBT is fundamentally different from other build tools thus understanding it should be approached in a fundamentally different way.
 Spend more up front time understanding SBT than you might with another build tool.
 Once I started doing that the road got a lot smoother.

+Would I pick SBT for a new Scala project if I were starting from scratch?
+I think I'd need a really good reason to do so.